Why LINQ beats SQL

 If you're not a LINQ addict, you might wonder what the fuss is about.
 SQL isn't broken, so why fix it?
 Why do we need another querying language?

-The popular answer is that LINQ is INtegrated with C# (or VB), thereby eliminating the impedance mismatch between programming languages and databases.
+The popular answer is that LINQ is INtegrated with C# (or VB), thereby eliminating the impedance mismatch between programming languages and databases, as well as providing a single querying interface for a multitude of data sources.
 While that's true, it's only part of the story.
-More importantly, LINQ is, in general, a significantly more productive querying language than SQL.
+More importantly: when it comes to querying databases, LINQ is in most cases a significantly more productive querying language than SQL.

 Compared to SQL, LINQ is simpler, tidier, and higher-level.
 It's rather like comparing C# to C++.
 Sure, there are times when it's still best to use C++ (as is the case with SQL), but in most situations, working in a modern tidy language and not having to worry about lower-level details is a big win.